Buffalo Hamburger on Whole Wheat Bun

-Whisk together the flowers, east, salt, and vital wheat gluten in a bowl.
+Whisk together the flowers, yeast, salt, and vital wheat gluten in a bowl.

 Combine the liquid ingredients and mix them with dry ingredients without kneading, using a spoon, or a heavy-duty stand mixer (with paddle).

 The dough can be used immediately after its initial rise.
-Refrigerate it in leaded (not airtight) container and use other next 5 days.
+Refrigerate it in a lidded (not airtight) container and use the other next 5 days.

 Preparing the buns:

 Cut off a 1½-pound (small cantaloupe-size) piece.
-Dust the piece with flower and quickly shape into a ball.
+Dust the piece with flour and quickly shape it into a ball.

 30 minutes before baking time, preheat the oven to 350F.
 Just before baking paint the top of the buns with egg wash (1 egg beaten with 1 Tbs water), and sprinkle with sesame and/or chia seeds if desired.